kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 ## Using standard Java EE to implement our microservices

 Let's add the remaining required dependencies.
 We will need JAX-RS for the REST interfaces (JPA will be included in the `models` module).
-For simplicity we will add CDI as well, as it comes with `EntityManager` injection using `@PersistenceContext`, however we could just as well do without to keep our microservice even lighter.
+For simplicity, we will add CDI as well, as it comes with `EntityManager` injection using `@PersistenceContext`.
+However, we could just as well do without to keep our microservice even lighter.

 `FILE ./catalogue/pom.xml`